TylerYep/tf-toolkit/README.md

-# example_cnn
+# tf-toolkit

-An example CNN built using ai-toolkit.
+- An example CNN built using ai-toolkit.
+- The unfinished Tensorflow version of ai-toolkit.
+- sklearn framework